neuro-team-femto/lab_manual/docs/running-a-study/data-collection/run-an-online-study.md

 - test on https://neuro-xp.femto-st.fr/xp/image_int1/new

+!!!
+Warning
+  Depending on your system, running the app from admin may result in `permission denied` errors when running the app (ex. can't write to results folder, can't write to new_participants.txt, etc.).
+In this case, run `sudo APP_ORIGINS=https://neuro-xp.femto-st.fr ./jones`instead

 - if works, detach the GNU Screen so that another user/session can access the process
 ```
 CTRL+A,D